 Chotto Matte Kudasai in Keigo

-We know that saying Chotto Matte is informal, and adding Kudasai makes it more polite, but if you want to speak more politely in Keigo, with a high degree of formality, we can use the following expression:
+We know that saying Chotto Matte is informal, and by adding Kudasai it becomes more polite, but if you want to speak in a more polite way in Keigo, at a high degree of formality, we can use the following expression:

 少々お待ちください